HyperTag/documentation/src/content/cloud-destinations/sailthru.md

 Sailthru does not allow the `extid` to be the main lookup identifier for their Purchase API.
 Instead, Sailthru requires an `email` as the primary identifier.
 MetaRouter will make a GET request to retrieve the user’s email based on their `userId`, which is their `extid` in Sailthru.

 If the user and their email does not exist in Sailthru, the event will throw an error.
 If the user exists, the purchase will be added to their profile.
-Be sure to call `identify` with an `email` passed in the `traits` object prior to the `Order Completed`, `Order Updated`, `Product Added` and `Product Removed` events.
+Be sure to call `identify` with an `email` passed in the `traits` object prior to the Order Completed, Order Updated, Product Added and Product Removed events.
 If you are sending events using one of MetaRouter’s server-side libraries and want to be sure, you can also send the email value in your `track` calls under `properties.email`.

-Once `Order Completed` is triggered, MetaRouter will pass in `incomplete: 0`to signify that the order is now complete.
+Once Order Completed is triggered, MetaRouter will pass in `incomplete: 0` to signify that the order is now complete.
 MetaRouter will map the following Sailthru **required fields** from the **v2 Order Completed Spec**:

 | Sailthru spec | Analytics.js spec        |
 | :------------ | :----------------------- |